President Casino Broadwater Resort: Resort era

+In 1966, when Mississippi became the last state to repeal its prohibition on alcohol, the Broadwater Beach Hotel was one of the first three businesses in the state to receive a permit for selling liquor, alongside the Buena Vista and White House hotels.
+The resort's manager at the time, T. M. Dorsett, became the first person to legally buy and drink an alcoholic beverage in Mississippi since 1909, in a publicized event in the hotel's lounge on July 27, 1966.

 Hurricane Camille devastated the Mississippi Gulf Coast in August 1969.
 The resort golf club pro and his wife fought for their lives as the storm wrecked their pro shop apartment.
 The hotel's first floor was carved out by the storm surge, expensive furniture floated out of the lobby, and the marina suffered moderate damage.
 But the resort rebounded and by 1977 it was described by the New York Times as a "bustling colony of rooms, cottages, restaurants, golf courses, tennis courts, and its own marina."
 Conferences were held there, and the Broadwater Beach Hotel was the setting for a fictional regional sales meeting in the 1982 Frederick Barthelme short story "Box Step".